m-budryte/CV/README.md

 *Freelance contributor (Nutrition and Health)*

 - Continuously contributed articles on the online platform, popular in Russia (over 7 mls unique users a month)
-- Researched and produced article with evidence based approach on the trends in food, health and nutrition
+- Researched and produced articles with evidence-based approach on the trends in food, health and nutrition

 ## Other Experience
 **Swing Patrol**